learn-co-students/html-fundamentals-html-links-lab-houston-web-102819/README.md

 For the relative path link, there is a second HTML file, `about.html`, that can be used as the value in the `href` attribute.

 Run `learn test` and follow along with the test errors.
-When all tests are passing, run `learn submit`.
-(If applicable, use `httpserver` in the Learn IDE to see the results of your work.)
+Open `index.html` in the browser to see the results of your code as you work.

 ## Conclusion